JulianWard147/Del-4a-Git-Merge-Conflict-and-gitignore/README.md

 12. Try to merge your branch into the main branch.

-13. (Eventuually!)
+13. (Eventually!)
 Use the GitHub interface to resolve the merge conflict created in the main-notebook. *We will review this step together.*

 14. Check your work:
 - Your branch should appear as 'merged' in the Github interface.